athityakumar/DashVis/README.md

 - `Dash` is short for Dashboard.
 - `Vis` is short for Visualization.
     - Currently, only tabular visualization is supported.
-However, support for charts visualization is coming soon.
+However, support for different types of charts is coming soon.

 - `DashVis` remotely spells and sounds like Jarvis. :trollface: